hauselin/obsidian-alfred/README.md

 ## Known bugs

 If the Obsidian app isn't already opened, this workflow will always open the last recently opened vault.
 This bug is a known issue with Electron apps on MacOS.
 See [discussion on Obsidian's Discord](https://discordapp.com/channels/686053708261228577/716028884885307432/755203478413902036).

-This workflow might not work well with filenames containing accented characters like ã, é, ï, ô, ú (thanks @ldebritto for spotting this).